 The past month or so, we have been studying Native American History again.
-This part of our unit was on the history of the Plains Indians from 1864 through 1890.
+This part of our unit was on the history of the Plains Wars from 1864 through 1890.
 We talked about

 - the Sand Creek Massacre where the Colorado Territory militia attacked a peaceful Cheyenne and Arapaho Village (1864),

 - Red Clouds War and the Fetterman Massacre

 - Great Sioux War of 1876 including the Battle of Little Bighorn — ie. Custer’s Last Stand

 - we spent time talking about the Wild West Show (though the book we used as a spine below didn’t go into much detail about it)

 For our unit, we read the book Wounded Knee: An Indian History of the American West – Adapted for Young Readers (affiliate link) by Amy Ehrlich, Dee Brown (approximately 180 pages) which covered all of these events (and much, much more).

 This was a powerful book, but it definitely covers some disturbing events so I would pre-read the book if you have sensitive kids.
 We read the entire book aloud and it gave a really thorough overview of what happened to the Cheyenne and Sioux tribes in the period from 1864 (Sand Creek) through 1890 (Wounded Knee).